Family Abuse Prevention Act Orders (Dometsic Violence)

 The purpose of a FAPA Order is to help keep the victim of abuse safe.
 The court has authority to include a number of provisions to reach that goal, including an order prohibiting the person who committed the abuse from contacting the victim of the abuse in any manner.
 A FAPA Order can also include an award of custody, parenting time, exclusive use of the family residence, and, in limited circumstances, short-term financial relief.

 If you have been the victim of abuse, you can petition the court for a FAPA Order.
-This is something most people can do without a lawyer with the assistance of the victim’s advocate, who is available to assist abuse victims in each of our local circuit courts.
-Peter can also help you assess whether you should file for a restraining order.
+This is something most people can do on their own or with the assistance of the victim’s advocate, who is available to help victims of abuse in each of our local circuit courts.
+Peter can assist you in assist you in assessing the merits of your claim and in completing a FAPA petition.
 He can also represent you at court hearings to establish or maintain the FAPA Order.

 If the FAPA Order has provisions that impact children, and if a divorce is filed at or around the same time as the court entered the FAPA Order, it is common practice to “consolidate” the divorce proceeding and the FAPA proceeding, so that there are not conflicting court orders regarding the parties’ children.Previous Page